 If you’re looking to buy an air conditioner, you might find yourself wondering which type of AC unit will work best for your home.
 While many people think a central air conditioner is ideal, not every home has the ductwork needed to accommodate a central AC unit.
 Fortunately, there are other options for staying cool and comfortable during the hot summer months, including window air conditioners and ductless mini- split cooling systems.
 Keep reading to learn more about the differences between these two types of air conditioners.

-What Is A Ductless Mini-Split Cooling System?
+What Is a Ductless Mini-Split AC System?

 Sometimes referred to as a ductless air conditioner, a mini-split system can be added to your home without having to open up your walls and add or modify ductwork, helping you save on installation costs.
 They are available as single- or multi-zone systems, meaning you can cool one room or many.
-That makes a ductless mini-split system a great option if you want to provide cooling to a single room or a new
+That makes a ductless mini-split system a great option if you want to provide cooling to a single room or a new addition to your home not connected to ductwork.

-A ductless mini-split system is made up of two main parts: the indoor air-handling unit, which is mounted on the wall ceiling, and the outdoor compressor/condenser, which is connected to the indoor unit via refrigerant line.
+A ductless mini-split system is made up of two main parts: the indoor air-handling unit, which is mounted on the wall ceiling, and the outdoor compressor/condenser, which is connected to the indoor unit via a refrigerant line.
 As such, they need to be permanently installed by professionals.
 These systems are easily expandable should you decide you want to cool other areas in your home later on.
-And if you combine a ductless AC with a heat pump, you can heat your home year-round with just one system — perfect for sunrooms, garages and other hard-to-heat spaces.
+If you combine a ductless AC with a heat pump, you can heat your home year-round with just one system — perfect for sunrooms, garages and other hard-to-heat spaces.

-What Is A Window AC Unit?
+What Is a Window AC Unit?

-Window-mounted air conditioners can cool a small space like an individual room or a small one-room building, but unlike ductless AC systems, they’re intended to be installed temporarily.
+Window-mounted air conditioners can cool a small space like an individual room or a small one-room building, but unlike ductless mini-split systems, they’re intended to be installed temporarily.
 If you need to cool larger areas or different rooms in your home, more than one window AC unit will have to be installed.
 Window air conditioners use refrigerant to cool the air that is circulated into the room by a fan.
 They are compact, portable and offer a great amount of flexibility: you have the option to decide which room you want to cool, you can install the unit yourself and take it with you should you decide to move.

 Comparing the Cost of Mini-Splits and Window AC Units